G4lile0/tinyGS/README.md

 Note that if you are a Linux used like me and it is your first time using platformio, you will have to install the udev rules to grant permissions to platformio to upload the program to the board.
 You can follow the instructions here: https://docs.platformio.org/en/latest/faq.html#platformio-udev-rules

 ## Arduino IDE
+We strongly recommend using platformio, the build process is simpler and it is less likely to have compilation error.

 You can install the Arduino IDE by downloading it from [arduino.cc](https://www.arduino.cc/en/Main/Software), we recommend the last version, but you should use v1.6 or above.

 ### Install the Arduino Core for ESP32